TheYongjinChoi/COVID19-healthcare-access/README.md

 # COVID19 Survey, June 2020

-This is a repository for the COVID19 Survey conducted in June 2020.
+This is a repository of the COVID19 Survey conducted in June 2020.
 The following is the information of the survey.
 * Time Period: Jun.
 3. 2020 - Jun.
 8. 2020.
+* Sample Information:
-* Sample Size: 1,211.
+	* Size: 1,211
+	* Ages 18 or higher
+	* Area: US
 * Method: Qualtrics Online survey.

 ## File Descriptions